 ↑ An assortment of Body Shop goodies, scented with mango. ↑

-↑ A pair of malachite and sterling silver dangly earrings (from Bungalow in Kensington Market). ↑
+↑ A pair of vintage malachite and sterling silver dangly earrings (from Bungalow in Kensington Market).↑

 ↑ Oh, and if we’re wondering what the cat got me, it was this suitably printed teapot cosy.
 Good choice, Eddie! ↑

 ↑ I got him this shopping bag.
 He loves it and has been in it pretty well non-stop since Christmas. ↑

 At first, we had it on the chair, until the other day we we heard a rumple, a thump and a scamper, after he’d shifted inside it, and the whole works fell to the floor.
 No injuries were sustained, but now the bag is sitting on level ground, and as I type, I see a little furry head peeking out of the top of it.